Time adaptivity in model predictive control: Time adaptivity in MPC

 \section{Time adaptivity in MPC}

-In this section, we propose time adaptive techniques within MPC.
-In Algorithm \ref{Alg:NMPC} we have to choose a-priori the prediction horizon and the number of degrees of freedom in each temporal subinterval.
-Here, we would like to reply to the following question:
+In this section, we propose the use of a time-adaptive technique within MPC.
+In the classical application of MPC algorithms the length of the application horizon is fixed a priori to the length $\tau:= \frac{\bar T}{N-1}$, and the prediction horizon $[t_i,t_i^N]$ is discretized equidistantly with a time grid containing $N$ time instances $t_i^j:=t_i+(j-1)\tau$ for $j=1,\dots,N$.
+This might not be ideal in practice.
+Therefore, we here would like to reply to the following questions:

+\textit{(i) How to choose a time discretization for the prediction horizon $[t_i,t_i+\bar T]$ in each level $i$ of the MPC?}

+\textit{(ii) How to choose the length of the application horizon $\tau_i$ in each level $i$ of the MPC to implement the feedback control?}

 We aim at computing the temporal discretization to identify the important dynamical structures according to the optimization goal.
-We will propose adaptive strategies which avoid very small uniform temporal discretizations and realize an efficient implementation.
-The proposed approaches will lead to adaptive time discretizations which are related to the \textit{optimal} state.
+We propose an adaptive strategy which avoids unnecessary small uniform temporal discretizations and realize an efficient implementation.
+The proposed approach will lead to adaptive time discretizations which are related to the \textit{optimal} state for each of the MPC subproblems.Thus, we directly obtain the application horizon where we compute the feedback map.

-Therefore, we propose different approaches to combine the computation of an adaptive time grid using the a-posteriori estimate provided in Section \ref{sec2:timedisc} within a MPC framework.
 The idea of adaptivity leads to different combinations using the error estimate \eqref{est-thm31mu}.
-Here, we will deal with (i) an adaptive length of the horizon where the time discretization is computed a-priori (offline approach) and with (ii) an adaptive grid in each subinterval for a fixed prediction horizon where the time discretization is computed on the fly (online approach).
-For a different adaptive concept based on goal-oriented adaptivity, see the recent work \cite{GSSnew}.\\
+Here, we will deal with an adaptive grid in each subinterval for a fixed prediction horizon where the time discretization is computed on the fly.
+For a different adaptive concept based on goal-oriented adaptivity, see the recent work \cite{GSSnew}.